 2020 marks the 100th Anniversary of the 19th amendment, which guarantees all American women the right to vote.
 Achieving this milestone required a lengthy and difficult struggle; victory took decades of agitation and protest.
 As a successful artist, writer, businesswoman and philanthropist, Rose O’Neill boldly assisted with the activities of the female suffrage movement coordinated by the National Woman’s Suffrage Association headquartered in New York City.
 Today, Rose’s efforts, and the Kewpie messages remain just as relevant underscoring again that women’s participation in government is crucial to democracy.

 In 2020, lead trend retailers and manufacturers are utilizing O’Neill’s suffrage art as we celebrate the 100th Anniversary of Women’s Right to Vote.
 Women’s Votes Count!
 All Votes Count!
 100 Years Later and Never More Important!

-Throughout the twentieth century the uniquely adorable Kewpies continued to endear themselves to each new generation.
+Throughout the twentieth century, the uniquely adorable Kewpies continue to endear themselves to each new generation.
 Often imitated but never duplicated, part of the brand’s enduring success is due to these six attributes unique to Kewpie:

 - Wide side-glancing eyes

 - Distinctive Kewpie facial expressions